Home/NFL

 Watch What’s Trending Now!

-Hill’s Instagram account was seen with a new bio: “Unemployed”.
-While this strikes as funny to many, it could all but confirm other news.
-While he has been out for the season with his torn ACL, the rumors surrounding him being waived by the Dolphins might actually be true.
-The speculations grew when an insider himself suggested that McDaniel is motivated to make drastic changes regarding Hill.
+While this instance strikes as comic to many, it could all but confirm an underlying update about his future in Miami.
+Ever since he went out for the season because of the ACL injury, rumors surrounding his being waived by the Dolphins keep piling up.
+The speculation grew when an insider himself suggested that McDaniel is motivated to make drastic changes regarding Hill.

 ADVERTISEMENT

 Tyreek will be cut for cap space, and he has a MASSIVE rehab ahead of him.
-If he took out an insurance policy, it might be more financially beneficial to cash out and retire,” Omar Kelly, Columnist for the Miami Herald, wrote on his X.
+If he took out an insurance policy, it might be more financially beneficial to cash out and retire,” Omar Kelly, columnist for the Miami Herald, wrote on his X.

 Hill suffered multiple torn ligaments and an ACL injury in September, ending his season and possibly affecting his 2026 availability.
 This injury, combined with McDaniel’s need to manage salary cap consideration (Hill’s 2026 cap hit is $51,898,750), is pushing the team to potentially cut or trade Hill.

 Hill is locked in a massive 3-year $90 million extension before the 2024 season, which keeps him under contract through 2026.
-The deal even has three void years to help wth the cap.
+The deal even has three void years to help with the cap.
 The most interesting part is that there’s no guarantee past 2025.
 This might compel the team to make a move for financial reasons and move on from Hill.
-But will McDaniel let go of Hill, or does the wideout have some other plans?
+But will McDaniel let go of Hill, or does the wideout have other plans?

 ADVERTISEMENT